Leadership Lessons from the Sidewalk

 And so I walk, unplugged.

 Yesterday, I watched for American flags.
 In my neighborhood, I’m never out of sight of one.
-Some are bright and relatively new, since we are in the Memorial Day – Flag Day – Independence Day period.
-Others, not so much (mine included).
-Looking a little faded, I’ve got a new one on the way.
+Some are bright and relatively new, since we are not too far removed from the Independence Day period.
 The American flag has always been more than a piece of cloth to me.
 A symbol for sure, but one rich with history, sacrifice, and uncommon wisdom.
+No matter the season outside, the vivid red, white, and blue always speak to me in different ways.

-With one section of my walk bordering a park and the streets and yards filled with trees, I can always hear birds – robins, blue jays, mockingbirds, crows, and more – including a nighttime hair-raising screech owl.
+With one section of my walk bordering a park and the streets and yards filled with trees, I can always hear birds – robins, blue jays, cardinals, sparrows, blue birds, mockingbirds, crows, hawks, and more – including a nighttime hair-raising screech owl.

 I listened for sounds I didn’t hear – cars up and down the street.
 Most people have gone to work if they’re going, and lunchtime hasn’t yet arrived.
 No planes on approach to CLT – that means the winds have shifted direction, and the landing pattern, often overhead, is further to the west.
 About a mile away, I-77 traffic is no doubt busy – but I didn’t hear it, again thanks to the wind direction.